-Employment and support allowance (ESA): payment if you are unable to work due to illness or disability, and for limited times due to pregnancy and childbirth.
-Income-related ESA depends on other income and has been replaced by universal credit.
-The contributory version depends on National Insurance contributions paid when in work.
+Employment and support allowance (ESA): benefit if you are unable to work due to illness or disability, and for limited times due to pregnancy and childbirth, and have paid enough National Insurance contributions when in work.

 Expected week of childbirth (EWC): the week, beginning on the Sunday, in which it is expected your baby will be born.